raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run the project by clicking the green flag.
-An animation of a graph is drawn by an invisible pen showing New Zealand's use of resources used to generate electricity.
-You can then investigate the interactive graph using your mouse.
+An animation of a column is drawn by an invisible pen.
+It shows New Zealand's use of resources used to generate electricity.
+You can then investigate the interactive column using your mouse.

 ![image of background](images/electricity-starter-green-flag.png){:width="400px"}